 Nope, East shows out on the second Club having dropped the $\bigstar J$ on the first.
 So Clubs are 4-1.
 Rats.
-We may as well take the last top Club and, strangely, West plays the $\bigstar 10$.
+We may as well take the last top Club and, strangely, West plays the $\bigstar 10$ .
 Does this mean we have miscounted and the two Clubs are winners?
 No!
 It means that West is up to his old tricks, trying to swindle us out of our due.
 The $\bigstar 10$ (from the remaining $\bigstar 10$ 9) is a baby false-card, hoping that we will be fooled into playing another Club.

-Giving West a look of derision we turn to Diamonds, hoping the suit breaks 3-3.
+Giving West a look of derision we turn to Diamonds, cashing the $\bullet$ K and playing another.
+We hope that the suit breaks 3-3 as that would give us five tricks in it.
 Well, it doesn't but the next best thing does.
-West turns up with $\bullet J \times$, which is just as good.
-This promotes the $\bullet 10$ into winning rank and it means that East's $\bullet 9 \times \times \times$ is no barrier to our progress.
+West turns up with $\bullet$ J ×, which is just as good.
+This promotes the $\bullet$ 10 into winning rank and it means that East's $\bullet$ 9 × × × is no barrier to our progress.
 We cash all five Diamonds and that is enough for the contract.